Skip to main content

 • If a bidder is the record owner of the property, or an agent of the record owner, or a contract buyer, no competitive bidding will be permitted.
 An agent includes a personal representative or administrator, mortgage holder, lien holder, or trustee under a trust deed.
 If a bid is made by such person, the property will be redeemed in the name of the record owner.

-• Payment may only be made by wire transfer.
-NO CASH, CHECKS, OR MONEY ORDERS WILL BE ACCEPTED.
+Payment may only be made by cash or wire transfer.
+NO CHECKS OR MONEY ORDERS WILL BE ACCEPTED (deposits directly to a bank will not be accepted).

 • Salt Lake County is not liable for the failure of any device that is not owned, operated, and managed by the county, which prevents a person from participating in any sale.
 “Device” includes, but is not limited to, computers and other equipment to access the internet, hardware, networks, software applications, and web sites.